ericbatiste/dog-tricks-ui/README.md

 ## Features

+- Fido's Trick Log fetches data from a Node.js / Express API that can be found [here](https://github.com/ericbatiste/dog-tricks-api).
 - The user can access a list of dog training tutorials from YouTube, along with a trick name and difficulty level.
 - The user can add new tutorials to the trick log through a form.
 - The user can filter / search for the tutorials by name while on the Trick Log page.